-In scheduling the visit with the participant ARIC staff considers the participant's routines, meal times and rest periods, and attempts to schedule the visit to minimize fatigue.
-In scheduling a home visit the participant is reminded of the approximate time needed to complete the testing, and the requirement for a quiet and private area with a table and two chairs.
-ARIC staff carefully explains the need to avoid distractions during the examination period.
+In scheduling the visit with the participant, ARIC staff considers the participant's routines, meal times and rest periods, and attempts to schedule the visit to minimize fatigue.
+In scheduling a home visit, the participant is reminded of the approximate time needed to complete the testing, and the requirement for a quiet and private area with a table and two chairs.
+ARIC staff carefully explain the need to avoid distractions during the examination period.
 This applies to interruptions by family members, children, pets, noise from TV, radio, stereo, or phone calls.
 If there is a pet in the home, the participant is asked whether the pet can be kept in a separate room during the testing (with the exception of service animals used by the participant).
 In the course of scheduling the examination it is also determined whether the participant's LAR or proxy will be available during the home visit.
 The informed consent process is briefly reviewed with the participant at this time.

-The scheduled visit, date, and time are confirmed by letter.
-The letter includes reference to the physical requirements for home testing, the informed consent video, and the informed consent document (the latter at the discretion of the field center).
+The scheduled visit, date(s), and time(s) are confirmed by letter.
+The letter includes reference to the physical requirements for home testing, , and the informed consent document (the latter at the discretion of the field center).
 ARIC staff calls the participant on the day before the scheduled examination, or the morning of the scheduled visit, to confirm the appointment.
 If needed, the examination time is adjusted.
 The participant is reminded of the needed table and chairs, and the need for a quiet space during testing.

 ARIC personnel assemble the home examination materials on the day before the home visit.
 The cognitive testing materials include the bound testing booklet, pencils, stopwatch, and cognitive stimulus materials.
-The equipment required includes: professional scale (McKesson), the OMRON blood pressure monitor, a laptop computer with an internet connection in order to run CDART, the portable ShoeBox audiometer, supra aural headphones, a barcode reader, the ABPM and HBPM blood pressure cuffs, tuning fork, reflex hammer, monofilament, and stopwatch.
-If biospecimen collection is part of the visit, print the participant ID labels and label the biospecimen collection tubes per the Biospecimen Collection Protocol.
-Prepare the home biospecimen collection kit, biospecimen collection supplies and a small container with ice (for EDTA tubes).
-Before departing for the home visit, staff verifies that equipment and testing materials are complete, that the directions to the home are clear, and that adequate travel time has been allowed.
+The equipment required for Visit 11 and future ARIC visits may include: professional scale (McKesson), the OMRON blood pressure monitor, a laptop computer with an internet connection in order to run CDART, a barcode reader, and stopwatch.
+Additional equipment may be required depending on the visit components and applicable ancillary studies.
+All materials and equipment needed for visit components are outlined in the relevant component manuals.
+If biospecimen collection is part of the visit, print the participant ID labels and label the biospecimen collection kit, biospecimen collection supplies and a small container with ice (for EDTA tubes).
+Before departing for the home visit, staff verify that equipment and testing materials are complete, that the directions to the home are clear, and that adequate travel time has been allowed.